 Project Blog Introduction

 EPR’s project management, restructuring, and consulting experience is highly varied, often very technical, but always deeply immersive.
-These formative experiences, on top of our traditional project management expertise, has resulted in a unique industry perspective.
+These formative experiences, on top of our traditional project management expertise, have resulted in a unique industry perspective.

 Poorly managed construction may exhibit problems such as safety, schedule, and escalated cost.
 However, plant quality is the most significant determinant of the forward asset (plant) value.